ConConner/ConConsMapMapper/Map Mapper 2.3/datafiles/README, CHANGELOG.txt

 # base markers now included in the program
 + the window is now resizeable
 + NEW hammer tool
-+ SMART (Super Metroid Auto Repoint Tool) .xml export
++ image export as .png
-+ .png export
++ SMART .xml export
 + hotkeys
 + DISCORD button
 * combined README and CHANGELOG